astrotars/stream-flutter/README.md

 }
 ```

 This is important, otherwise, we'd have strange behavior due to orphaned listeners hanging around.

-Let's look at the implementation of `.listenToChannel`:
+Now, let's look at the implementation of `.listenToChannel`:

 ```dart
 // mobile/lib/api_service.dart:79